winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 ### Greedy or Non-Greedy

 Most English theories tend to default to a "greedy" approach to what to include in a syllable stroke; meaning, try to include as many sounds in the stroke as possible using the RHS to capture more of the word (ex. "falter" might be stroked as TPAUL/T-R (non-greedy) or TPAULT/-R (greedy)).
-For Hindi, I have so far found it bemore natural to use a non-greedy approach.
+For Hindi, I have so far found it to be more natural to use a non-greedy approach.
 I have found that a more greedy approach did not seem to work as well as it does in English Steno.
 It is possible that this will make the theory more stroke intensive.
-We will be looking for opportunities to incorporate short cuts and possible some greedy rules to reduce the number of strokes needed.
+I will be looking for opportunities to incorporate short cuts and possibly some greedy rules to reduce the number of strokes needed.

 ### Consonant Sounds and Spelling